-Get the zip file for your operating system (Windows, Linux, macOS) from the latest release.
-Extract the zip file.
-Inside the extracted folder, you will find a BeeRef executable.
+Get the file for your operating system (Windows, Linux, macOS) from the latest release.

-Linux users who want to have BeeRef appear in the app menu, save the desktop file from the release section in
+Linux users need to give the file executable rights before running it.
+Optional: If you want to have BeeRef appear in the app menu, save the desktop file from the release section in

-~/.local/share/applications and adjust the path names in the file to match the location of your BeeRef installation.
+~/.local/share/applications, save the logo, and adjust the path names in the desktop file to match the location of your BeeRef installation.

 - Move, scale, rotate and flip images